LeonPatmore/media-downloader-openfaas-example/README.md

 ### Local Config

 This is automated via the `Makefile`.
-Please ensure you have a `.env. file in the root of the project with the following:
+Please ensure you have a `.env` file in the root of the project with the following:

 ```
 export AWS_ACCESS_KEY_ID="my-id"